 He immigrated to the United States from Iraq in 1947 after receiving a scholarship to study at the University of California at Berkeley; earned a bachelor’s degree in physics and chemistry from Berkeley in 1953, a master’s in those fields from the University of Utah in 1954, and a doctorate in physics from Columbia University in 1959; was employed as a nuclear engineer by Allis-Chalmers and ALCO Products from 1960 to 1966, participating in and leading many reactor criticality activities, including activities for the U.S. Army nuclear power program and directed the startup of the Wright-Patterson reactor facility.
 In 1967, he became a consultant to the National Bureau of Standards ([NBS] — now the National Institute of Standards and Technology [NIST]) as the NBS Reactor first reached criticality in 1968 and joined the bureau as Chief of Reactor Operations, directing the start-up of NBSR to full power operation in 1969.
 He was named a NIST Senior Fellow in 2002 and retired from federal service in 2005.
 Tawfik was also a faculty member at Rensselaer Polytechnic Institute and a member of the Senior Executive Service from 1989 until his retirement.
 He was the recipient of many honors, including the Department of Commerce Gold Medal in 1992 and the ANS Standards Service Award in 1996.

 A monetary award will be given to an undergraduate who demonstrates initiative and excellence in operations or research use of a university reactor.
 Emphasis should be placed on how the student’s work best exemplifies the promotion of the use of a research reactor.
-The award-winning student should also present a summary of his or her work at the annual meeting of the National Organization of the Test, Research, and Training Reactors (TRTR).
+The award-winning student should also present a summary of their work at the annual meeting of the National Organization of the Test, Research and Training Reactors (TRTR).

 Awards will be announced in early May.